mr-m96/samsung-docs/docs/Odin.md

 ## Other commands
 ### Rooting **(IPoRE)**
-Command seem to only exist on somewhat old devices.
-Described as a "rooting check". \
+Does nothing according to source code. \
 Write: `ROOTING` \
-Read: `<untested, 88 bytes>`
+Read: `DDI`

 ### ATQ0
-Does nothing. \
+Does nothing according to source code. \
 Write: `ATQ0` \
 Read: `OKAY`